Unity-Technologies/ml-agents/docs/Making-a-new-Unity-Environment.md

    * `Observation Placeholder Name` : If your graph uses observations as input, you must specify it here.
 Note that the number of observations is equal to the length of `Camera Resolutions` in the brain parameters.
    * `Action Node Name` : Specify the name of the placeholder corresponding to the actions of the brain in your graph.
 If the action space type is continuous, the output must be a one dimensional tensor of float of length `Action Space Size`, if the action space type is discrete, the output must be a one dimensional tensor of int of length 1.
    * `Graph Placeholder` : If your graph takes additional inputs that are fixed (example: noise level) you can specify them here.
 Note that in your graph, these must correspond to one dimensional tensors of int or float of size 1.
-     * `Name` : Corresponds to the name of the placeholdder.
+     * `Name` : Corresponds to the name of the placeholder.
      * `Value Type` : Either Integer or Floating Point.
      * `Min Value` and 'Max Value' : Specify the minimum and maximum values (included) the placeholder can take.
 The value will be sampled from the uniform distribution at each step.
 If you want this value to be fixed, set both `Min Value` and `Max Value` to the same number.